Workforce participation of mature-age adults in Australia

-This research focuses on pathways and outcomes for mature-age people whose non-participation or under-participation in paid work is not their own choice.
+This research focused on pathways and outcomes for mature-age people whose non-participation or under-participation in paid work is not their own choice.

-Understanding and Preventing Workforce Vulnerabilities in Midlife and Beyond is a three-year project funded through an Australian Research Council grant.
+Understanding and Preventing Workforce Vulnerabilities in Midlife and Beyond was a three-year project funded through an Australian Research Council grant.

-The findings will inform policy and practice to better target interventions and support for mature-age workers.
-Research partners are the University of Canberra, University of Melbourne, Curtin University, Jobs Australia and the Brotherhood of St Laurence.
+The findings aimed to inform policy and practice to better target interventions and support for mature-age workers.
+Research partners were the University of Canberra, University of Melbourne, Curtin University, Jobs Australia and the Brotherhood of St Laurence.

 Contact Dina Bowman